Updated for 2025

 275 Arlington Dr., Pasadena, CA 91105

-Arlington Garden is a “climate-appropriate, habitat garden offering learning, inspiration, and enjoyment for all.”
-This three-acre garden, on Caltrans-owned land, is Pasadena’s only public garden.
-As you stroll through the garden, you’ll enjoy the sights and smells of the Citrus Grove, the Pine Forest, the Olive Allee, and more.
+Arlington Garden is a three-acre garden, on Caltrans-owned land.
+The garden is a “water-wise garden that celebrates Southern California’s mediterranean climate.”
+Through the years, the garden’s mission has “evolved to include promoting urban wildlife habitat and demonstrating the use of regenerative gardening techniques, which include refraining from the use of herbicides, pesticides, or chemical fertilizers.”
 The Garden is open seven days a week, every day of the year, from sunrise to sunset.
 Admission is free and does not require a ticket.

 Catalina Express